-Whether you travel frequently or irregularly, navigating busy airports, snagging ground transportation, and sleeping away from your own bed is certainly not for the faint of heart.
+Whether you travel frequently or irregularly for work, navigating busy airports, snagging ground transportation, and sleeping away from your own bed is certainly not for the faint of heart.
 However, there are ways to make business travel easier.
 By putting a good system in place with a focus on convenience and efficiency, you can minimize the strain of travel and focus on delivering the quality work you were hired to do.

-The sheer amount of people traffic using the same seats, handrails and restrooms in airports and on airplanes creates a breeding ground for illness-causing bacteria.
+The sheer amount of people traffic using the same seats, handrails, and restrooms in airports and on airplanes creates a breeding ground for illness-causing bacteria.
 Take precautions.
-Wash your hands as often as possible, use hand sanitizer and wipe down any surfaces like food trays or head rests you come into contact with on the plane.
+Wash your hands as often as possible, use hand sanitizer, and wipe down any surfaces like food trays or headrests you come into contact with on the plane.
 Small containers of Clorox wipes are a frequent traveler's best friend.

-We also love 1Above, a new tablet that can be mixed with water to re-add elecrolytes and vitamins back into the body after a long day of travel.
+We also love 1Above, a tablet that can be mixed with water to re-add electrolytes and vitamins back into the body after a long day of travel.
 It works wonders for jet lag and dehydration.
 Once at your destination, also remember to take advantage of hotel fitness facilities, even if it's only for a short walk on the treadmill to boost stamina as well as to promote emotional wellness.
 Didn't pack workout wear?
 Ask your hotel—many brands, like Westin, will offer complimentary workout wear.
 You may also want to up your daily vitamin intake, supplementing with seasonal vaccines for things like the Flu and over-the-counter items like Emergen-C.

-Jet lag may be one of the most challenging aspects of frequent travel, and coupled with demanding project schedules rest may seem to never come.
-However, it's important that you take moments to allow your body to relax, settle and recharge.
+Jet lag may be one of the most challenging aspects of frequent travel and coupled with demanding project schedules, rest may seem to never come.
+However, it's important that you take moments to allow your body to relax, settle, and recharge.
 Be sure to set your watch to the correct time zone and if you arrive during the day try your best to avoid sleeping until it's nighttime.